Frederick E. DuToit: Political career

-In 1867 Frederick DuToit began his political career as a member of the Minnesota Democratic Party, being elected to the position of municipal clerk for Chaska, a position he held from 1867-69.
-DuToit was later elected as Carver County Commissioner, serving from 1869-1871.
+In 1867 Frederick DuToit began his political career as a member of the Minnesota Democratic Party, being elected to the position of municipal clerk for Chaska, a position he held from 1867 to 1869.
+DuToit was later elected as Carver County Commissioner, serving from 1869 to 1871.

-Starting in 1871 DuToit ran for office in the Minnesota Legislature representing the 33^{rd} District for the Minnesota House of Representatives.
-DuToit won the 1871 election and represented Carver County in the 14^{th} Minnesota Legislative Session (1872) and was a part of the enrollment committee, the joint printing committee, and the railroads committee.
-One year later DuToit ran again for the same office and won the 1872 election representing the 33^{rd} District in Carver County in the 15^{th} Minnesota Legislative Session (1873).
-Later in 1898 DuToit ran for the Minnesota Senate representing the 25^{th} District, he was elected successfully and would hold this office consecutively for the 25^{th} Senatorial District of Minnesota from 1899-1911.
+Starting in 1871 DuToit ran for office in the Minnesota Legislature representing the 33rd District for the Minnesota House of Representatives.
+DuToit won the 1871 election and represented Carver County in the 14th Minnesota Legislative Session (1872) and was a part of the enrollment committee, the joint printing committee, and the railroads committee.
+One year later DuToit ran again for the same office and won the 1872 election representing the 33rd District in Carver County in the 15th Minnesota Legislative Session (1873).
+Later in 1898 DuToit ran for the Minnesota Senate representing the 25th District, he was elected successfully and would hold this office consecutively for the 25th Senatorial District of Minnesota from 1899 to 1911.
 During this time DuToit served on the committee for Grain and Warehouses, Legislative Expenses, Municipal Corporations, Public Lands, Public Parks, Railroads, and the Minnesota State Soldiers Home (which he was also the Chairman of).

-In 1873 DuToit ran for the office of Sheriff of Carver County.
-DuToit would hold this office from 1874-1895 for 22 straight years.
+In 1873 DuToit ran for the office of Sheriff for the Carver County Sheriff's Office.
+DuToit would hold this office from 1874 to 1895 for 22 straight years.
 According to the book The Sheriffs of Carver County: The First 150 Years: 1855-2005 by John von Walter “Frederick DuToit served as sheriff during the July 4, 1876 celebration of the Amercian Centennial and oversaw partying revelers.
 Later that summer, in mid-August, 1876, members of the Jesse James-Younger Brothers Gang arrived in Minnesota in two groups and were checking out small town banks for the right one to rob”.

-DuToit retired from his position as Sheriff in January, 1895 at age 55 choosing to instead focus on his role as a newspaper editor from 1895-1898 for the Herald.
+DuToit retired from his position as Sheriff in January 1895 at age 55 choosing to instead focus on his role as a newspaper editor from 1895 to 1898 for the Herald.
 DuToit's last office he ran for was the position of Mayor of Chaska in 1910.